Cliff Avril

-Clifford Samuel Avril (born April 8, 1986) is a former American football defensive end.
-He played college football at Purdue and was drafted in the third round of the 2008 NFL Draft by the Detroit Lions.
-He has also played for the Seattle Seahawks, with whom he won Super Bowl XLVIII and made a Pro Bowl.
+Clifford Samuel Avril (born April 8, 1986) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Purdue Boilermakers and was selected in the third round of the 2008 NFL draft by the Detroit Lions.
+He also played for the Seattle Seahawks, with whom he won Super Bowl XLVIII and made a Pro Bowl.

-Early years
+Early life

 Avril was born in Jacksonville, Florida, to Haitian parents.
 He attended Clay High School in Green Cove Springs, Florida, where he was a four-sport star in football, track and field, weightlifting, and basketball.
 Avril was an All State player in basketball and football.
 He was an All-conference selection his junior year.
-As a senior in 2004, he was a second-team All-state selection and was named to The Florida Times-Union Super 24 team after recording 80 tackles, including 11 for loss and nine sacks, with four pass breakups, leading his team to an 11-2 record.
+As a senior in 2004, he was a second-team All-state selection and was named to The Florida Times-Union Super 24 team after recording 80 tackles, including 11 for loss and nine sacks, with four pass breakups, leading his team to an 11–2 record.

 He also excelled in track & field during his junior and senior seasons.
 He captured a regional shot put title at the 2004 FHSAA 2A Region 2, recording a career-best throw of 15.91 meters (52 ft, 2.5 in).
 He earned a third-place finish in the shot put at the outdoor state finals.
 In addition, he also had a 335-pound max bench press and posted a 4.6-second 40-yard dash time.